Top

 Significant changes in the amount of money you earn and/or the amount of time you spend with your children generally meet the substantial change in circumstances standard.
 If you earn more money and/or spend less time with your children, your child support payment may increase.

 On the flip side, if you earn less money and/or spend more time with your children, your child support payment may decrease.
+Parents should be proactive in reviewing modifications as these adjustments can significantly impact their financial situation.
+Detailed legal guidance will assist in ensuring any changes are accurately represented in court, making sure your rights and responsibilities are preserved throughout the child support modification process.

 Yes, just because there is a 50/50 custody ruling does not mean the support obligation is eliminated.
 Unless both parties waive the support, it will still be owed.
 “An order for equal time-sharing for a minor child does not preclude the court from entering an order for child support of the child.” § 61.13, Fla.
 Stat.